 FRAC’s report offers several recommendations for increasing participation in afterschool supper and snack programs, including advocating for increased local, state and federal funding for afterschool enrichment programming through legislation such as the Every Student Succeeds Act (ESSA).
 The 21st Century Community Learning Center Program, the only federal funding stream available to support educational programming in an OST setting, is authorized through this legislation.

 The report also encourages afterschool programs to capitalize on federal funding to offer meals and programming on the weekends, school holidays and unanticipated school closures as a promising practice to close the gap between school lunch and afterschool meal participation.

-Click here to access the full report and to learn how your state ranks in meeting FRAC’s target of reaching 15 children with the Afterschool Supper Program for every 100 low-income children participating in school lunch.
+Access the full report below, and to learn how your state ranks in meeting FRAC’s target of reaching 15 children with the Afterschool Supper Program for every 100 low-income children participating in school lunch.

 Is your park and rec agency currently working with your local school district to serve as an NSLP afterschool snack site or are you serving afterschool suppers and snacks through CACFP?
 Has your park and rec agency been able to increase the number of children who receive afterschool snacks and suppers in recent years?
 Contact NRPA’s Senior Government Affairs Manager Kate Clabaugh to share both successes and challenges you are experiencing in addressing childhood hunger through afterschool meal and snack programs.